georgia-tech-db/evadb/docs/source/contribute/index.rst

        git pull . origin/master

 -  Run the `test script <#testing>`__ to ensure that all the test cases pass.
--  If you are adding a new EVAQL command, add an illustrative example usage in the `documentation <https://github.com/georgia-tech-db/eva/tree/master/docs>`_.
+-  If you are adding a new EvaDBQL command, add an illustrative example usage in the `documentation <https://github.com/georgia-tech-db/eva/tree/master/docs>`_.
 - Run the following command to ensure that code is properly formatted.